 Karam also learned a lot about leadership in the Marine Corps.
 He says he has held leadership positions since 1976, and he believes in sharing the knowledge and resources he has access to with the rest of his staff.

 “For me, the higher you go, the more power you have to help those you are leading and managing,” Karam says.
 “I’m here to support my supervisors, mechanics, office staff, bus attendants and bus drivers.”

 Jurewicz speaks to this and what it means for the rest of the staff.

-“When I’m engaged in the maintenance side of things, I have full confidence that the routing and operations side is being looked after,” he said.
+“When I’m engaged in the maintenance side of things, I have full confidence that the routing and operations side is being looked after,” he says.

-(He added that what has helped him take on this maintenance workload is not only having experience in maintenance management — which he obtained during his time in the Marine Corps — but having an open line of communication and a good working relationship with his technicians.)
+He adds that what has helped him take on this maintenance workload is not only having experience in maintenance management — which he obtained during his time in the Marine Corps — but having an open line of communication and a good working relationship with his technicians.

-Karam’s response upon learning that he was this year’s recipient of the SBF Administrator of the Year award also says a lot about his attitude toward his team.
+Karam’s response upon learning that he was the 2013 recipient of the SBF Administrator of the Year award also says a lot about his attitude toward his team.

-“When I told him he won the award,” Jurewicz noted,” he said, ‘No, it’s not me, it’s all of us.’”
+“When I told him he won the award,” Jurewicz notes, “he said, ‘No, it’s not me, it’s all of us.’”

 Mannella says Karam’s emphasis on teamwork is one of his defining characteristics, and this has earned him the respect of his colleagues within BCSD and beyond.